Claude Shannon: Logic circuits

-Using this property of electrical switches to implement logic is the fundamental concept that underlies all electronic digital computers.
+Using electrical switches to implement logic is the fundamental concept that underlies all electronic digital computers.
 Shannon's work became the foundation of digital circuit design, as it became widely known in the electrical engineering community during and after World War II.
 The theoretical rigor of Shannon's work superseded the ad hoc methods that had prevailed previously.
-Howard Gardner called Shannon's thesis "possibly the most important, and also the most noted, master's thesis of the century."
+In 1987, Howard Gardner hailed Shannon's thesis "possibly the most important, and also the most famous, master's thesis of the century."
+Herman Goldstine described it in 1972 as "surely ... one of the most important master's theses ever written ...
+It helped to change digital circuit design from an art to a science."
+One of the reviewers of his work commented that "To the best of my knowledge, this is the first application of the methods of symbolic logic to so practical an engineering problem.
+From the point of view of originality I rate the paper as outstanding."
+Shannon's master's thesis won the 1939 Alfred Noble Prize.

 Shannon received his PhD in mathematics from MIT in 1940.
 Vannevar Bush had suggested that Shannon should work on his dissertation at the Cold Spring Harbor Laboratory, in order to develop a mathematical formulation for Mendelian genetics.
 This research resulted in Shannon's PhD thesis, called An Algebra for Theoretical Genetics.
+However, the thesis went unpublished after Shannon lost interest, but it did contain important results.
+Notably, he was one of the first to apply an algebraic framework to study theoretical population genetics.
+In addition, Shannon devised a general expression for the distribution of several linked traits in a population after multiple generations under a random mating system, which was original at the time, with the new theorem unworked out by other population geneticists of the time.

 In 1940, Shannon became a National Research Fellow at the Institute for Advanced Study in Princeton, New Jersey.
 In Princeton, Shannon had the opportunity to discuss his ideas with influential scientists and mathematicians such as Hermann Weyl and John von Neumann, and he also had occasional encounters with Albert Einstein and Kurt Gödel.
 Shannon worked freely across disciplines, and this ability may have contributed to his later development of mathematical information theory.